johnnyhank/OTFS-Simulation/README.md

 # OTFS (Orthogonal Time Frequency Space) Modulation System

 This repository contains a MATLAB implementation of an OTFS (Orthogonal Time Frequency Space) modulation system.
-The system includes transmitter, channel, and receiver components, along with various OTFS variants such as RZP-OTFS, RCP-OTFS, CP-OTFS, and ZP-OTFS.
+The system includes transmitter, channel, and receiver components, along with OTFS variants such as RZP-OTFS, RCP-OTFS, CP-OTFS, and ZP-OTFS.

-## System Overview

-The system is designed with the following parameters:
-- Number of Doppler bins (time slots): N = 16
-- Number of delay bins (subcarriers): M = 64
-- Carrier frequency: 4 GHz
-- Subcarrier spacing: 15 kHz
-- Block duration: T = 1/Δf
-- QAM modulation size: 4 (4-QAM)
+Note: The implementation is based on the book "Delay-Doppler Communications Principles and Applications" by Yi Hong, Tharaj Thaj and Emanuele Viterbo.

 ## System Components